 We will be accessing Canvas, as well as other websites and online tools during class.
+Students are required to bring a laptop or tablet with keyboard with them to every class session.
 If you do not have access to a laptop or tablet with keyboard, you can check out a laptop from the Information Technology Office in SZB 536.